 Creating sculptural, unique works under the name @twelvethirtyfourflowers, Rivera demonstrates how floral and fashion go hand in hand.

 Alexander first debuted his reimagined department store (one that puts brands with stories first) in Legacy West, before taking Neighborhood Goods to Manhattan’s Chelsea Market and Austin’s buzzy Music Lane.

 After leaving Forty Five Ten, all eyes were on retail veteran Brian Bolke.
 His next move, The Conservatory, offers an elevated take on sustainable luxury for even the most discerning shoppers.

 Focusing on natural wines and additive-free liquor, Buckner Lane’s Bar & Garden appeals to the wellness-loving crowd and offers endless insight for the alcohol curious.

 Inspired by clean, healthy convenience stores abroad, Pieper’s Feed Me Pronto offers clean swaps for everything from Doritos to slurpies, and a pretty spot to shop it all.

 Blending a love for his home with an eye for streetwear design, Taplin’s By Way of Dallas offers city merch that locals can proudly wear.

 Taylor Tomasi Hill

-With The Yes, fashion and retail savant seemingly created the impossible: a shopping app that mimics a super stylish friend that totally gets your tastes.
+With The Yes, the fashion and retail savant created the impossible: a shopping app that mimics a super stylish friend who totally gets your tastes.